 Sessional Lecturer, Emmanuel College, Knox College, and Toronto School of Theology

-Import of late medieval Rhineland German mysticism and spiritual movements, i.e., the Beguines, Marguerite Porete, Meister Eckhart, Johannes Tauler and Henry Suso on the sixteenth-century Radical Reformation
+Import of late medieval Rhineland German mysticism and spiritual movements, i.e., the Beguines, Marguerite Porete, Meister Eckhart, Johannes Tauler and Henry Suso, and the Theologia Germanica on the sixteenth-century Radical Reformation

 Organizer of major international conference

 Coordinated the 32nd annual meeting (2019) of The Eckhart Society in Leeds, U.K. (http://www.eckhartsociety.org) on the topic: “Eckhart and the Radical Reformation.”
-All the papers, including his own paper, have been published in Medieval Mystical Theology.
+All the papers, including my own, have been published in Medieval Mystical Theology.